EquiticeDaRandomBoi/celeste-wasm/how.md

 # Porting Terraria and Celeste to WebAssembly

 One of my favorite genres of weird project is "thing running in the browser that should absolutely not be running in the browser".
-Some of my favorites are the [Half Life 1 port](https://github.com/btarg/Xash3D-Emscripten) that uses a reimplementation of goldsrc, the [direct recompilation of Minecraft 1.12](https://eaglercraft.com) from java bytecode to WebAssembly, and even an [emulated Pentium II capable of running modern linux](https://copy.sh/v86/).
+Some of my favorites are the [Half Life 1 port](https://github.com/btarg/Xash3D-Emscripten) that uses a reimplementation of goldsrc, the [direct recompilation of Minecraft 1.12](https://eaglercraft.com) from java bytecode to WebAssembly, and even an [emulated Pentium 4 capable of running modern linux](https://copy.sh/v86/).

 In early 2024 I came across an old post of someone running a half working copy of the game [Celeste](https://www.celestegame.com) entirely in the browser.
 When I saw that they had never posted their work publicly, I became about as obsessed with the idea as you would expect, leading to a year long journey of bytecode hacks, runtime bugs, patch files, and horrible build systems all to create something that really should have never existed.